brunobaudry/moodle-local_deepler/README.md

 ### Image display and image alt attributes

 Currently, images are only displayed in the preview but not in the text editor.
 Instead, the alt attribute content is highlighted.
-The Alt attribute is not sent to ©Deepl.
+The Alt attribute is not sent to ©DeepL.
 This should be added in further improvement for better accessibility.

 ## Compatibility